steveya/steveya.github.io/_posts/2023-05-19-short-rate-models-2.md

 ## Simulating Merton's Model
 We introduced the Merton short rate model in the [previous post](https://steveya.github.io/posts/short-rate-models-1/).
 We now show how to simulate short rates using the Merton model with the Euler-Maruyama discretization, a simple and intuitive way to discretize a continuous-time stochastic process by a sequence of small time steps.
 It is a first-order numerical method for approximating stochastic differential equations (SDEs).
-We will assume the readers already know what it is.
 As a recap, consider a general $$d$$-dimensional SDE of the form:

 $$
 dX_t = a(X_t, t) dt + b(X_t, t) dW_t